karthik324/login-app/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+Its Just a simple app containing two pages login and home.
+Username : 12345
+Password : 11111

 A few resources to get you started if this is your first Flutter project: